A Yoga Routine Video for Strengthening Arms and Legs via Friction and Pressure

 For this reason, I also use pressure as a way of creating stability.
 This is an excellent technique for learning to feel, say, the knees and hips, and for making them stable.

-Conscious Muscle Control Pressure and Friction is a set of videos that takes you through a sequence of yoga poses.
+Conscious Muscle Control Pressure and Friction is a set of videos and/or pdf (ebook) that takes you through a sequence of yoga poses.
 In each pose, you'll use either friction or pressure to activate muscles and/or joints.
 You'll learn to feel muscles and joints activating, create stability, and strengthen your legs, arms and, where the arms and legs are used against each other, your midsection.

 The first video includes some seated poses with exercises that warm up your shoulders and arms.
 You can view a partial preview (which is useful even by itself as a warm up) below.

 This is one of may different types of warmups that I use to help students practice feeling and controlling their body.

 The videos are structured so that you can follow along.
 Because the instructions for each exercise are short, simple and easy to remember, you could also watch a portion of the video and then try the exercises without the video.
 Likewise using the pdf.
 You can read up on an exercise, try it out, check what you have done, and then move on to the next exercise.

 One advantage of the videos, that is hard to get from the PDF, unless you have the relevant experience, is moving slowly and smoothly.
 In the videos, all exercises are demonstrated with a slow and smooth technique ideally making it easy to follow and easier to try to duplicate.

 the first 30 minutes (again, it contains explanations so that actual exercise time once you've learned them is shorter),